Access Greene County Public Records (Marital Status, Court Cases, Warrants & More)

 Criminal records may also be sought from the two municipal courts in Greene County, the Fairborn Municipal Court and the Xenia Municipal Court.7

-Execute a Free Public Criminal Record Check In Greene County Ohio
+Complete a Free Public Criminal Record Check in Greene County Ohio

 Nevertheless, the Greene County Sheriff’s Office makes this WebCheck Criminal Background Check service available for $37.00 for a state or FBI check and $70.00 for a combined FBI and state background check.
 The processing procedures and fees can be found using this link.